Y0Coss/docs-fork/pages/account_and_service_management/reversibility/20-ai-notebook-reversbility/guide.en-gb.md

 **Data retention after contract termination **

 After deleting a notebook, OVHcloud automatically synchronizes user data on an S3-compatible Object Storage.
 Notebooks and files remain accessible on this storage space until the user deletes it manually.
-Once data has been deleted from this space, it cannot be restored.
-It is therefore imperative to export all the necessary data before decommissioning the service.
+Once data has been deleted from this space, it cannot be restored.Therefore, it's imperative to export all the necessary data before decommissioning the service.